cschwem2er/mini-praw/readme.md

 ## Why Unauthenticated Scraping?

-In **2025**, Reddit introduced the [Responsible Builder Policy](https://www.reddit.com/r/redditdev/comments/1oug31u/introducing_the_responsible_builder_policy_new/) and a new approval process for API access for developers, moderators, and researchers.
+In **2025**, Reddit introduced the <a href="[https://example.com](https://www.reddit.com/r/redditdev/comments/1oug31u/introducing_the_responsible_builder_policy_new/)" target="_blank">Responsible Builder Policy</a> and a new approval process for API access for developers, moderators, and researchers.
 Self-service creation of new OAuth apps is no longer available; instead, you must submit a support ticket and wait for manual approval.

 Some developers and researchers have reported concerns such as: